A German Immigrant Girl Shares Her Adventure

 It gave me heart-felt pleasure to receive this letter, and its thought made me cheerful for days after.
 It was the first ray of light that had shone upon my darkened pathway for a long, long time, I felt very grateful for her kind interest in my welfare, yet I had no strong desire to return to Germany.
 Besides, I could not go for want of money.

-True, I could dispose of my necklace, but that I had determined never to touch while my health remained good, but to keep it to use in case I should be sick or infirm.
+True, I could dispose of my necklace, but I had determined never to touch it while my health remained good, but to keep it to use in case I should be sick or infirm.

 A few weeks after this, I observed one day in a newspaper from a distant city a notice that they wanted a governess in a particular family and that they would pay a good salary, etc.